Siba182/Cloud-Computing-/README.md

 - **Microservices oriented:** A method to decompose the application into modular, independent services that interact through well-defined service contracts.

+**Moving from virtual machines to cloud Native**
+- Cloud computing has evolved significantly over the past decade making it easier for developers to quickly gain access to compute and storage capabilities and create a platform for applications creation and deployment.

+- Developers have relied on virtual machines as a technique to create cloud services.

+- However, virtual machines sit on a layer of software, including the operating system, middleware, and tools, which makes the VM more complex and slows down the process of continuous integration and rapid applications development.

+- virtual machines will continue to be an important software layer for many years to come, containers and container orchestration will become increasingly important.

+**Creating Innovation**
+- Optimizing business value means that applications can take advantage of the distributed, scalable architecture the cloud platform provides in order to offer the highest levels of flexibility, scalability, and reusability.or a cloud native application, this is where true innovation lies today

+- A cloud native application fully exploits the benefits of cloud technology.
+It is important to recognize that a cloud native application is not defined by where it is running, but rather how it is built.
+Because a cloud native environment is based on containerization, it is not physically tied to a specific hardware or operating system.
+Therefore, cloud native applications are designed to work on a variety of cloud environments.

+**Differentiating cloud Native Applications**
+- Traditionally, many organizations considered the cloud because of lower costs — a valid reason, but a limited one.

+- Prior to being able to build cloud native applications, cost savings was often the main driver.
+Cloud native applications enable businesses to shift from focusing exclusively on cost savings to being able to quickly build applications that bring a competitive advantage.

+- In a highly fluid business environment, adding differentiation and value is critical for success.

+- Cloud native applications are built to run on hardware that is modular and automated, allowing them to become both resilient and predictable.

+- Performance and scalability become important benefits, resulting from the ability to flexibly deploy workloads wherever they need to be.

+- While DevOps methodologies are not unique to cloud native application development, DevOps is a necessary component of cloud native applications.

+- The collaboration associated with a DevOps approach involves the integration of processes, tools, and, of course, developers.

+- DevOps creates an environment where software can be written, tested, and released quickly and as often as needed with minimum disruption.

+- DevOps can be the enabler of an organization’s CI/CD goals because the software modules created for a cloud native application can be released continuously and in an automated fashion.

+**Communicating Using APIs**
+- APIs have been used extensively in the past for communicating with and connecting various IT assets
+- They are an important connectivity mechanism for the way services are combined to create an application.
+In addition, at the Infrastructure as a Service (IaaS) level, APIs are used to provide control and distribution mechanisms for resources, such as provisioning.
+- At the application level, Software as a Service (SaaS) APIs furnish the ability to connect applications with the underlying infrastructure and, when applicable, cloud resources.
+- APIs become even more critical when one or more cloud providers are involved.
+In these multicloud cases, your API strategy needs to consider the APIs provided by the cloud providers themselves to allow connectivity and communication with their clouds.
+Many cloud providers are offering more generic (for example, HTTP) integration capabilities to make it easy for their customers to integrate and access resources.

+**The Google Maps API**
+- One common example of an API that nearly everyone has experienced is Google Maps.
+Google publishes an API that allows organizations to embed a Google Map into their own web and mobile applications or onto a website.

+- The initial cost of using the Google Maps API is free, but if a business’s application requires many thousands of calls, it will begin to be billed by Google for the use of the service

+- With microservices typically deployed in the form of containers, the interprocess communication mechanisms used with microservices are different from traditional applications.

+- Because the microservices are more granular, so, too, are the APIs.
+Client data requests may span a number of microservices, requiring the request to follow a one-to-many form of interaction.

+- A number of API platforms, including API management platforms, are available today that address a variety of needs in the cloud.

+-  Choosing the right API platform involves a careful assessment of the application environment.
 </br>
 </details>